noraraasen/TMA4300_Projects/README.md

 # TMA4300_Projects
-Projects from a course in computational statistics.
+Projects from a course in computational statistics in coopeartion with Markus Johnsen Aase.

 Project 1: Sampling algorithms, Monte Carlo estimation, rejection and importance sampling.